FAQ's - Vertrouwensketen

 Which parties are involved in the Secure Chain?

 The Secure Chain endeavours to boost the resilience of the (digital) port processes.
 A large number of parties have joined forces for the Secure Chain.
-Combined, the initiating parties represent all the links in the logistics chain: from the terminal, shipper and forwarder to the logistics service provider and inland operator (truck, train, inland shipping).
-The Port of Rotterdam Authority, the Municipality of Rotterdam, Dutch Customs, the Seaport Police and several semi-public organisations also support the Secure Chain.
+Combined, the initiating parties represent all the links in the logistics chain: from shipping line/ ship agent, shipper and forwarder to the logistics service provider, inland operator (truck, train, inland shipping) and terminal.
+Also the Port of Rotterdam Authority, the Municipality of Rotterdam, Dutch Customs, the Seaport Police and several semi-public organisations support the Secure Chain.
 Portbase has been requested by the collaborating parties to focus on the technical realisation of certain aspects of the Secure Chain.

 Organisation